scikit-hep/pyjet/README.rst

    np.dtype([('E', 'f8'), ('px', 'f8'), ('py', 'f8'), ('pz', 'f8')])

-The input array may have additional fields of any type and this data can be accessed as attributes of the ``PseudoJet`` objects.
+This array may have additional fields of any type.
+Additional fields will be accessible as attributes of the ``PseudoJet`` objects.

+See the `examples <https://github.com/ndawe/pyjet/tree/master/examples>`_ to get started:

 .. image:: examples/jet_areas.png